Era-Dorta/gosu-android/README.md

 * `gem install gosu_android`

-* As with ruboto, place yourself in the root directory of your app, then execute `gosu_android -a` or `gosu_android --add` to automatically copy every gosu_android file to your ruboto project.
+* As with ruboto, place yourself in the root directory of your app.
+* Then execute `gosu_android -a` or `gosu_android --add` to automatically copy every gosu_android file to your ruboto project.
 It will also copy all the media files that are use in gosu_android examples.

 General Information